-Figure 4 illustrates the model solution for d_1 and d_2 (d_3) in heatmaps.
-Specifically, the xaxis represents the information uncertainty for firm 2 and 3, which is assumed to be identical in this example (i.e., $\Phi_2 = \Phi_3$).
+the x-axis represents the information uncertainty for firm 2 and 3, which is assumed to be identical in this example (i.e., $\Phi_2 = \Phi_3$).
 The y-axis represents the information uncertainty for firm 1 (i.e., Φ_1).
 The depth of color indicates the detection intensity, with light color representing a higher intensity of detection.
 The scale bar on the side maps the depth of color to the numerical value of detection intensity.
 The left (right) panel shows the detection intensity for firm 1 (firm 2 and 3) as a function of the three state variables, Φ_1 , Φ_2 , and Φ_3 .

 Three interesting observations emerge.
 First, the regulator focuses on firm 1 when its cumulative fraud is high and its information uncertainty stands out among the three firms.
-Specifically, in the northwest corner where $\Phi_1 \gg \Phi_2 = \Phi_3$, the regulator invests almost all resources in detecting fraud at firm 1, leaving firm 2 and 3 under the radar.
-Vice versa, in the southeast corner where firm 2 and 3 both accumulate much fraud and leave firm 1 behind (i.e., $\Phi_2 = \Phi_3 \gg \Phi_1$), we observe more regulatory resources directed towards firm 2 and 3 and little regulatory attention is given to firm 1.
+Specifically, in the northwest corner where $\Phi_1 >> \Phi_2 = \Phi_3$, the regulator invests almost all resources in detecting fraud at firm 1, leaving firm 2 and 3 under the radar.
+Vice versa, in the southeast corner where firm 2 and 3 both accumulate much fraud and leave firm 1 behind (i.e., $\Phi_2 = \Phi_3 >> \Phi_1$), we observe more regulatory resources directed towards firm 2 and 3 and little regulatory attention is given to firm 1.
+Note that this is in line with the analytical results derived in the special case of $\delta = 0$ (i.e., Parts 1 and 2 of Proposition 4).

 Second, the two scenarios are not entirely symmetric as the detection intensity imposed on firm 1 (about 0.12) in the first scenario is much larger than the detection intensity imposed on firm 2 and 3 (about 0.08, respectively) in the second scenario.
-This is because the regulator's cost of detection is convex in the aggregate detection intensity, as shown in equation (25), and thus the MC of detecting one firm also depends on whether other firms in the economy require close scrutiny.
+This is because the regulator's cost of detection is convex in the aggregate detection intensity, as shown in equation (29), and thus the MC of detecting one firm also depends on whether other firms in the economy require close scrutiny.
 The model implies that detection is the most costly if fraud tends to cluster across firms (i.e., fraud wave), a feature that we will study later in the paper.

 Lastly, we observe that when the three firms' information uncertainty converges along the 45-degree line (i.e., $\Phi_1 = \Phi_2 = \Phi_3$), the regulator has to split the detection resource equally among them, which implies $d_1 = d_2 = d_3$.
+Note that this result corresponds to Part 3 of Proposition 4.

-It is noteworthy that, even though we illustrate the model-implied detection policy above using a special case with $\Phi_2 = \Phi_3$, the intuition is the same in more general cases when the three firms have different levels of information uncertainty from cumulative fraud.13
+It is noteworthy that, even though we illustrate the model-implied detection policy above using a special case with $\Phi_2 = \Phi_3$, the intuition is the same in more general cases when the three firms have different levels of information uncertainty from cumulative fraud.

-Given the regulator's detection policy discussed above, equation (26) suggests that managers' manipulation decisions are also interdependent in our model.
+Given the regulator's detection policy discussed above, equation (30) suggests that managers' manipulation decisions are also interdependent in our model.
 Intuitively, if one firm stands out in its cumulative fraud, it should expect close scrutiny from the regulator and so the MC of further committing fraud likely outweighs the MB, leading the manager to be more conservative.
 Ironically, as the firm with the highest information uncertainty attracts the most attention by the regulator, other firms are subject to less scrutiny and can afford to become more aggressive in committing fraud.
 To the extent that manipulation in each period accumulates and adds to the firms' information uncertainty over time, our model predicts an unintended consequence of regulation: it synchronizes managers' manipulation decisions and may eventually lead to fraud waves even in the absence of systematic shocks in the economy.